SamD770/SamD770.github.io/_posts/2024-10-20-gradients-FIMetric-blogpost.md

 So almost all the samples from a distribution can exist inside some band of *typical* log-likelihood values, and there can still exist very low volume regions with higher likelihoods than this band of values.
 But is the converse true?
 Does a sample being in this small band of typical values mean it has the same semantic properties as the training data?

 Unfortunately not.
-Repeating their original experiment but this time evaluating on a dataset of celebrity faces ([CelebA](https://mmlab.ie.cuhk.edu.hk/projects/CelebA.html)) instead of SVHN, Nalisnick et al. [^typicality] that almost all of these celebrity faces images are contained in the band of likelihood which CIFAR-10 inhabits.
+Repeating their original experiment but this time evaluating on a dataset of celebrity faces ([CelebA](https://mmlab.ie.cuhk.edu.hk/projects/CelebA.html)) instead of SVHN, Nalisnick et al.report [^typicality] that almost all of these celebrity faces images are contained in the band of likelihood which CIFAR-10 inhabits.
 Revisiting our example of coin-flip strings, a string with a block of 60 heads followed sequentially by 40 tails would be in the same band of likelihood values as most samples, but has a dissimilar structure.

 Up until now, I have used the term "novelty" rather than more popular "out-of-distribution" (which we also use in our paper).
 This is because I think that the term "novelty" more intuitively captures the notion of a task which is both distinct from classification and possible.
 To elucidate what I mean here, consider these results:

 If we pre-specify a certain out-distribution $q$ that we are interested in discriminating against, then the most powerful test for discriminating against $q$ [will be given by the likelihood ratio](https://en.wikipedia.org/wiki/Neyman%E2%80%93Pearson_lemma) $\log p^{\theta}({\bf x}) - \log q({\bf x}) $[^ren].
 However, with $q$ well-specified our task becomes very close to classification.
-Furthermore, trying to discriminate against any possible out-distribution which is inequal to the model $q \neq p^{\theta}$ will fail due to $q$s which are in a sense close to $p^{\theta}$ [^zhang] (a simple example of this for $p^{\theta}$ trained on all of CIFAR-10 would be to adversarially choose a single class of CIFAR-10 for $q$).
+Furthermore, trying to discriminate against _any_ possible out-distribution which is inequal to the model $q \neq p^{\theta}$ will fail due to $q$s which are in a sense close to $p^{\theta}$ [^zhang] (a simple example of this for $p^{\theta}$ trained on all of CIFAR-10 would be to adversarially choose a single class of CIFAR-10 for $q$).

 To avoid these paradoxes, we need to slightly break from the distributional paradigm by:
 - Re-defining our problem as partitioning the data space into samples which are semantically similar to the training data and those that aren't (for now, we can simply consider distinguishing pairs of semantically dissimilar image distributions).